 - A wide variety of health advantages may be gained by eating paneer, one of the most nutritious meals.
 Delicious paneer may be prepared in a variety of ways.
 It is a fantastic pre-workout snack for individuals who go to the gym or run.
 In 100 grams of paneer, you get 19 grams of protein, which is enough to meet most of your daily protein needs.
 You must, however, be aware of the appropriate protein intake for your weight and lifestyle.
 Paneer nutrition is necessary to ensure that your diet has enough protein.

 - About 20% of the paneer is made up of fasting, saturated fat.
 Monounsaturated fatty acids are also present (MUFA).
 Low levels of LDL (bad cholesterol) are linked to MUFA consumption.
 Paneer’s major MUFA, oleic acid, has been linked to decreasing blood pressure.
 Alpha-linoleic acid, an omega-3 polyunsaturated fatty acid linked with a modest reduction in the risk of cardiovascular disease, is found in paneer.
-Portion management is critical due to the large number of saturated fats.
+Portion management is critical due to a large number of saturated fats.

 - With the Indian diet already rich in carbohydrates, it’s hard to find a substitute for meals that don’t include carbohydrates.